yfkuo/cse15l-lab-reports5/README.md

 You should actually set up and run the scenario from your screenshots.
 It should involve at least a Java file and a bash script.
 Describing the bug should involve reading some output at the terminal resulting from running one or more commands.
 Design an error that produces more interesting output than a single message about a syntax or unbound identifier error – showcase some interesting wrong behavior!
 Feel free to set this up by cloning and breaking some existing code like the grading script or code from class, or by designing something of your own from scratch, etc.
 It should have:

-1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
+### 1.The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
   - Student: Hi TA,
     I ran my program, but a failure-inducing ouput showed up and said `expected:<[a, apple]> but was:<[apple, a]>`.
     Based on the output message says `at ListExamplesTests.testFilter(ListExamplesTests.java:15)`, I am guessing that the symptom must be somehow triggered by line 15 of the `ListExamplesTests.testFilter` function in `ListExamplesTests.java`.
 I want to start with checking which part of the code trigger this symptom.
 Is there a step by step way to trace what stores in each variable without having to use `System.out.prinln(some_variable)` to check each variable?
 Thank you!